Badgerati/Pode/docs/Tutorials/OpenAPI.md

 * Every route will have a 200 and Default response
 * Although routes will be included, no request bodies, parameters or response payloads will be defined
 * If you have multiple endpoints, then the servers section will be included
-* Any authentication will be included, but won't be bound to any routes
+* Any authentication will be included

 ### Get Definition